Youth justice is for children and young people who have, or are alleged to have committed an offence.

 Supporting victims

-If you’re a victim of a crime committed by a young person, you have the right to attend their youth justice family group conference (FGC).
+If you’re a victim of a crime committed by a rangatahi, you have the right to attend their youth justice family group conference (FGC).

 -